japila-books/spark-sql-internals/docs/expressions/Coalesce.md

 `Coalesce` is also <<creating-instance, created>> when:

-* `Analyzer` is requested to link:spark-sql-Analyzer.adoc#commonNaturalJoinProcessing[commonNaturalJoinProcessing] for `FullOuter` join type
+* `Analyzer` is requested to spark-sql-Analyzer.md#commonNaturalJoinProcessing[commonNaturalJoinProcessing] for `FullOuter` join type

 * `RewriteDistinctAggregates` logical optimization is requested to `rewrite`

-* `ExtractEquiJoinKeys` Scala extractor is requested to link:spark-sql-ExtractEquiJoinKeys.adoc#unapply[destructure a logical plan]
+* `ExtractEquiJoinKeys` Scala extractor is requested to spark-sql-ExtractEquiJoinKeys.md#unapply[destructure a logical plan]

-* `ColumnStat` is requested to link:spark-sql-ColumnStat.adoc#statExprs[statExprs]
+* `ColumnStat` is requested to spark-sql-ColumnStat.md#statExprs[statExprs]

 * `IfNull` expression is created